Spider-Woman (Jessica Drew): Origins

 Spider-Woman was born Jessica Miriam Drew, daughter of Jonathan Drew and Merriam Drew, in London, England.
-At a young age, her family moves to a lab built by her father and Herbert Wyndham near Mount Wundagore in Transia, where she becomes gravely ill from months of uranium exposure.
+At a young age, her family moves to a lab built by her father and High Evolutionary near Mount Wundagore in Transia, where she becomes gravely ill from months of uranium exposure.
 To save her life, her father injects her with an experimental serum based on irradiated spiders' blood.
 Because the serum requires a month's incubation, Wyndham places her in a genetic accelerator.
 Shortly after, her mother dies and her father leaves for the United States, leaving Wyndham to care for her.
 While in the accelerator, she ages at a decelerated rate.
 When she is finally released, decades later, Drew is only 17 years old.

 Drew is ostracized by the other residents of Mount Wundagore, the High Evolutionary's New Men, since she was originally human while they were animals.
 Because of this, she eventually leaves to seek human civilization.
-She is captured by a HYDRA reserve unit under Count Otto Vermis's leadership who erases her memories, brainwashes her, and recruits her as a HYDRA agent under the codename Arachne.
-One of HYDRA's top agents, Jared, is assigned to train her in combat and espionage and to seduce her.
+She is captured by a Hydra reserve unit under Count Otto Vermis's leadership who erases her memories, brainwashes her, and recruits her as a Hydra agent under the codename Arachne.
+One of Hydra's top agents, Jared, is assigned to train her in combat and espionage and to seduce her.
 Once Jessica has become his lover, he allows himself to be captured by S.H.I.E.L.D. so that she can be goaded into assassinating S.H.I.E.L.D. commander Nick Fury.

-While battling Fury, Jessica accidentally kills Jared and learns HYDRA's true nature.
-She quits HYDRA and assaults the unit's base, sending Count Vermis into a fatal crash, but not before he unlocks memory implants that she was actually an evolved spider and had killed a man before her association with HYDRA.
-Despondent from these revelations, she wanders the woods where Vermis crashed until being recaptured and hypnotized by HYDRA.
+While battling Fury, Jessica accidentally kills Jared and learns Hydra's true nature.
+She quits Hydra and assaults the unit's base, sending Count Vermis into a fatal crash, but not before he unlocks memory implants that she was actually an evolved spider and had killed a man before her association with Hydra.
+Despondent from these revelations, she wanders the woods where Vermis crashed until being recaptured and hypnotized by Hydra.